paolaguzmanluna/FilteringFABIO/README.md

 So, only the production of the commodity of interest amongts European countries (EU + UK) in the most recent year of the databased (i.e., 2013) was selected.
 As a result, a file called "resultsMatlab.csv" is obtained.
 This file is then used in Part 2.

+Part 2 was done in Matlab.
+This was the programming platform used in Guzmán-Luna et al. (2023), which is the research to which this script corresponds.
+This script identifies the top 10 raw milk producers across the EU + UK.
+Later, this code also identifies the crops that are used to produce the raw milk in each of the 10 countries, as well as to identify the main suppliers of those countries (i.e., origin of the crops).